sprice89/dwt-docs/indepth/development/Upgrade.md

 # Upgrade to latest version

 Essentially, there are three steps required to update your application to use a newer version of Dynamic WebTWAIN.
 Two of the steps would be done by the application developer on the server -ide.
 The 3rd step would be done by users/ system administrators on the client side.
 The server side-steps are explained in detail below.
-For client-side upgrade steps, please see our[client side upgrade guide](./clientsideupgrade.html)
+For client-side upgrade steps, please see our [client side upgrade guide](./clientsideupgrade.html)

-1) Update the serverside "Resources" Folder ---------Done by application developer
+1. Update the serverside "Resources" Folder ---------Done by application developer
-2) Replace your old license key with the newer one.---------Done by application developer
+2. Replace your old license key with the newer one.---------Done by application developer
-3) Ensure client machines have uninstalled the old version of the service in preparation to install the newer version. ---Done by user/ system administrator.
+3. Ensure client machines have uninstalled the old version of the service in preparation to install the newer version. ---Done by user/ system administrator.

-NOTES
+> NOTES
+>

-1) If you are upgrading from a very old version (at least 2 major versions apart like from v12 to v15), more steps may be needed.
+> If you are upgrading from a very old version (at least 2 major versions apart like from v12 to v15), more steps may be needed.
 Please contact Dynamsoft Support for more information.

-# For the developer
+## For the developer
 There are two basic steps involved, updating the server side "Resources" folder, and replacing your old product key with the new one.
 Both steps are emphasized below.

-# Step 1 Update Resources on the Server
+### Step 1 Update Resources on the Server

 a) Uninstall the trial/old version
 Windows: Search Dynamic Web TWAIN in Control Panel -> Programs and Features, and remove all the relevant components there.